vhalbert/jdv-jdg-integrations/README.md

 ```
 #### Setup JBoss Data Virtualization

+There are 2 options for how JDV can be setup; 1) ready to add your own use case or 2) configured with an example of the usecase, ready to test.

-Use the following command to setup the JDV server.
+Use one of the following commands to setup the JDV server.
 Going forward we will refer to the folder `target/{usecase}/jdv/jboss-eap-6.4/` as **$JDV_HOME**

-There are two options for setting up JDV; 1) ready to add your own use case or 2) configured with an example of the usecase, ready to test

-To setup JDV, that has the hot rod client installed, run:
+To setup JDV and to also install the hot rod client, run:
 ```sh
 ./install-ext-mat-jdg setup-jdv
 ```